noi-techpark/odh-docs/source/guidelines/authentication.rst

 Authentication in the Open Data Hub
 -----------------------------------

-.. deprecated:: 2021.08 Token-based authentication in the Tourism domain has been removed

-.. versionadded:: 2021.08 Keycloack as default authentication method for API v2 (all domains)

 The authentication layer is currently intended for :strong:`internal use only`, therefore it is :strong:`not` necessary to use authentication to access data provided by the Open Data Hub.